 AI-enabled imaging and diagnostics previously thought impossible

-In partnership with healthcare organisations globally, we’re researching robust new AI-enabled tools focused on diagnostics to assist clinicians.
-Drawing from diverse datasets, high-quality labels and state-of-the-art deep learning techniques, we are making models that we hope will eventually support medical specialists in diagnosing disease.
-We’re excited to further develop this research towards new frontiers – and to demonstrate that AI has the ability to enable novel, transformative diagnostics.
+In partnership with healthcare organizations globally, we’re researching robust new AI-enabled tools focused on diagnostics to assist clinicians.
+Drawing from diverse datasets, high-quality labels, and state-of-the-art deep learning techniques, we are making models that we hope will eventually support medical specialists in diagnosing disease.
+We’re excited to further develop this research towards new frontiers—and to demonstrate that AI has the ability to enable novel, transformative diagnostics.

 Using AI to help doctors address eye disease

-Our Automated Retinal Disease Assessment, in use in clinics in India and Thailand, shows how an AI can help doctors quickly spot diabetic retinopathy, a leading cause of blindness.
-With widespread adoption, perhaps millions of patients with diabetes could keep their vision in part due to Automated Retinal Disease Assessment assisting doctors.
-This research was published in JAMA and Ophthalmology.
-Additional research, published in Lancet Digital Health, showed that we can predict whether patients will develop diabetic retinopathy in the future, which can help doctors customise both treatment and eye screening frequencies for their patients.
-Learn more
+Automated Retinal Disease Assessment (ARDA) is being used to help clinicians detect diabetic retinopathy, a leading cause of blindness, in India and across the world.
+With widespread adoption, perhaps millions of patients with diabetes could keep their vision in part to ARDA assisting doctors.
+Our research was published in JAMA and Ophthalmology.
+Additional research, published in Lancet Digital Health, showed that we can predict whether patients will develop diabetic retinopathy in the future, which can help doctors customize both treatment and eye screening frequencies for their patients.
+The solution is currently being evaluated in clinical studies in the United States as well as in Thailand.
+Learn more.

-Detecting hidden signs of anaemia from the eye
+Detecting hidden signs of anemia from the eye

-The human eye can reveal signs of underlying diseases like anaemia, a condition that affects 1.6 billion people worldwide causing tiredness, weakness, dizziness and drowsiness.
-In research published in Nature Biomedical Engineering, we were able to use deep learning to quantify haemoglobin levels and detect anaemia with de-identified photographs of the back of the eye.
-This result means that it’s possible that someday providers may be able to detect the disease with a simple non-invasive screening tool.
+The human eye can reveal signs of underlying diseases like anemia, a condition that affects 1.6 billion people worldwide causing tiredness, weakness, dizziness and drowsiness.
+In research published in Nature Biomedical Engineering, we were able to use deep learning to quantify hemoglobin levels and detect anemia with de-identified photographs of the back of the eye.
+This result means it’s possible that someday providers may be able to detect the disease with a simple non-invasive screening tool.
 Read the post

 Using computer vision to assess cardiovascular risk